cambridge-collection/tei-odd-builder/README.md

 Your documentation will be available online if you deploy the repository to your GitHub Pages site.
 You can find out the URL to your site by going to **Settings** and selecting **Pages**.
 Once you know your site's domain name, you just have to append `/documentation/<ODD_BASENAME>.html` to view your documentation.

-The styling of the CSS files are the base ones used by TEI (URL).
+The styling of the CSS files are the base ones used by TEI (https://github.com/TEIC/Stylesheets/tree/dev/css).
 They don't look overly pretty on GitHub pages, but it is at least broadly functional.

 ## Future Improvements